 They’ve even made the epic cake above to commemorate their celebrations, and have asked bloggers to make cakes too, with the theme ‘I love the coast’.
-My cake is all about my childhood memories of going to the seaside, playing in the sand and eating ice cream.
+My British Seaside Cake is all about my childhood memories of going to the seaside, playing in the sand and eating ice cream.

-My cake was three layers high and I baked each layer seperately.
+My cake was three layers high and I baked each layer separately.
 I started by greasing and lining my tins.

-I then creamed together 350g butter and 350g caster sugar.
+Then I creamed together butter and caster sugar.

-I added in 6 eggs, bit by bit, and 3 tsp vanilla extract, and whisked well.
+I added in eggs, bit by bit, and vanilla extract, and whisked well.

-Finally I folded in 350g self raising flour and 2 tsp baking powder and divided the mixture between the three tins.
-I even went as far as to measure the mixture to make sure it was divided evenly!
+Finally I folded in self raising flour and baking powder and divided the mixture between the three tins.
+I measured the mixture to make sure it was divided evenly.
 I have a lot of problems with my cakes getting domed tops and I read some tips about making a hole in the middle of the mixture to stop this, so I thought I’d give it a try.

 The second part of the anti-dome tip was to place a circle of greaseproof paper over the top with a hole in the middle.
 I baked the cakes on 160C/325F/Gas Mark 3 for 30 minutes.